nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 *Figure X: `find mod/CS2100 ST2334` inputted by user*

 2) Assignments from the modules CS2100 and ST2334 will appear in the assignment list.
-3) A message that indicates the number of assignments found will be displayed in the command box.
+3) A message that indicates the number of assignments found will be displayed as shown in the figure below.

 ![FindCommand1](images/FindCommandDiagram2.png)
 *Figure X: The displayed message and the updated list*